bdietz/dlf-checklist/PITCHME.md

 ---
 @title[Campus feedback]
 ### Campus feedback
-- IRB
+- Institutional Review Board
-- research admin
+- Office of Research, Innovation, and Economic Development
-Note: suggested changes we incorporated into our draft
+Note: IRB advise to use the checklist while completing the IRB application; tighter integration bt DMP and checklist with IRB; IRB links out to checklist as a resource
 ---
 @title[Annotated copy]
 ### Shared vs Annotated Copies
-> Good checklists, on the other hand are precise.
-They are efficient, to the point, and easy to use even in the most difficult situations.
-They do not try to spell out everything--a checklist cannot fly a plane.
+> Good checklists...are precise.
+They are efficient, to the point, and easy to use...They do not try to spell out everything...

 Atul Gawande, [Checklist Manifesto](http://atulgawande.com/book/the-checklist-manifesto/)
 Note: edit